strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 1. After creating the plugin, run `yarn install` or `npm run install` in the plugin directory `src/admin/plugins/[my-plugin-name]` to install the dependencies for the plugin.
 2. Run `yarn build` or `npm run build` in the plugin directory `src/admin/plugins/[my-plugin-name]` to build the admin panel including the plugin.

 It is not necessary to repeat the `yarn install` or `npm run install` command after the initial installation.
-The `yarn build` or `npm run build` commands is necessary to implement any plugin development that affects the admin panel.
+The `yarn build` or `npm run build` command is necessary to implement any plugin development that affects the admin panel.

 <!--